MovingBlocks/TeraNUI/README.md

 | `release/v2.x` | v2.x    | v7      | [DestinationSol] |
 | `release/v1.x` | v1.x    | v5      | [Terasology] prior to 4.4.0 |

-Porting changes from one branch to the other should be possible by _cherry picking_ the respective commits as there are no differences in the code (yet). **Make sure to adjust the version number to the respective branch when porting a change.**
+We may port back changes made to the main line of the code to release branches by _cherry picking_ them to the respective branches.

 ## 🚀 Release Management